luishdemetrio/Vb6VirtualRegistry/README.md

 ![PWA Builder Image Generator](Images/pwabuilder.png)

-The application and its dependencies can be publish in any folder inside the package.
-It is possible to use the special folder called **VFS** that contains the corresponding folders for the Windows' well-known folders (System32, Program Files, etc).
+The application and its dependencies can be published in any folder inside the package.
+It is possible to use the special folder called **VFS**, acronym for Virtual File System, that contains the corresponding folders for the Windows' well-known folders (System32, Program Files, etc).
 This is great for applications that expects files in the original path outside the package.

-For the Project1, the VFS contains the folders ProgramFilesX86 and SystemX86.
+For the Project1, the **VFS** contains the folders ProgramFilesX86 and SystemX86.

 ![Virtual File System folder](Images/vfsfolders.png)